Exercises for Sailing

 Sailors who race on a regular basis put their bodies through more extremes than casual sailors do, so they need more physical preparation.
 The 1995 all-women America’s Cup team was up at 5 A.M. running, bench pressing, and developing muscles that matched those of the male team members on other boats.
 But that’s the extreme.

-Women who sail regularly generally emphasize working on upper-body strength and toning.
-To compensate for small size or too little strength, Stephanie Argyris recommends learning to use your whole body — your trunk and hips, not just your arms.
+Women who sail regularly generally emphasize working on upper-body strength and toning exercises for sailing.
+To compensate for small size or too little strength, Stephanie Argyris recommends learning to use your whole body — your trunk and hips, not just your arms, especially when pulling on lines and using winches when you take sailing lessons at Offshore Sailing School.

 Toning your body